 Want to know more?
 Keep reading for all the information you need to know about volunteering teaching abroad!

 Although you’ll be volunteering, there are some basic qualifications that you need to have in order to teach abroad.

-In some volunteer abroad organizations, they will require you to obtain a TEFL certificate before you travel.
+Some volunteer abroad organizations will require you to obtain a TEFL certificate before you travel.
 Sometimes this will decrease the amount of money you need to pay to join the teach abroad program

 Criminal Record Check